apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

         1) Partition name only support [A-z0-9_]
         2) Partition key column's type should be:
             TINYINT, SMALLINT, INT, BIGINT, LARGEINT, DATE, DATETIME
         3) The range is [closed, open).
-And the lower bound of first partition is MIN VALUE of  specifed column type.
+And the lower bound of first partition is MIN VALUE of  specified column type.
         4) NULL values should be save in partition which includes MIN VALUE.
         5) Support multi partition columns, the the default partition value is MIN VALUE.
     2）Fixed Range